1901 - 1920

-Acquisition of the Standard Soap Company Ltd, United Kingdom which is involved in contract soap manufacturing.
+Acquisition of the Standard Soap Company Ltd., in the United Kingdom which is involved in contract soap manufacturing.

-Acquisition of PT Adei Plantation & Industry which owns 27,771 ha of plantation land in Sumatra.
+Acquisition of P.T.
+Adei Plantation & Industry which owns 27,771 ha of plantation land in Sumatra, Indonesia.

-Entry into retailing through the acquisition of the business of Crabtree & Evelyn, a leading international manufacturer and retailer of personal care products, toiletries, home fragrance products and fine foods.
+Entry into retailing through the acquisition of Crabtree & Evelyn, a leading international manufacturer and retailer of personal care products, toiletries, home fragrance products and fine foods.